• Skip to content

 What is melatonin used for?

-Where does melatonin therapy come from?
+Where does melatonin therapy for autistic children come from?

 Melatonin therapy comes from research that started in the 1990s.
 This research showed that some autistic people have reduced melatonin levels.
 Researchers looked at whether melatonin supplements would help with sleep difficulties for autistic people.